-i There is also a way to generate a random graph, see Graph Generation documentation for more details.
+There is also a way to generate a random graph, see Graph Generation documentation for more details.

-The projected graphs will reside in the catalog until: 6 the graph is dropped using gds.graph.drop U the Neo4j database from which to graph was projected is stopped or dropped the Neo4j database management system is stopped.
+The projected graphs will reside in the catalog until:

+- the graph is dropped using gds.graph.drop - the Neo4j database from which the graph was projected is stopped or dropped - the Neo4j database management system is stopped.